 A San Diego cop shot and killed a man who ignored dozens of commands to stop advancing while swinging a chain.
+The incident occurred last August and police have released the footage.
 Officer Corey Pitts shouted approximately 30 times for the suspect, Vaughn Denham, to stop.
 Finally, after retreating for some time, the officer put down the threat.

 Body cam footage shows Pitts arrive on the scene.
 Immediately, Denham acted deranged, violently swinging the heavy chain, striking the squad car.
 Then Pitts deployed a taser, which proved ineffective.
 The suspect swung the chain at the time of deployment, possibly dislodging the connection.